NikkelM/Hades-II-MusicMakerRandomizer/Nexus/README.md

 ## Configuration

 By default, the mod will only randomize from unlocked songs.
 You can change this behaviour by setting the `AllSongs` option to `true` in `config.lua`.
-Spoiler Warning: Note that this will include songs that are not yet unlocked in the game, e.g. from future regions or bosses.
+**Spoiler Warning**: Note that this will include songs that are not yet unlocked in the game, e.g. from future regions or bosses.

 ## Compatibility